 We believe Dynaleo is uniquely positioned to help close the supply gap created by early concerns about the regulatory permissibility of gummies.
 And we think that Dynaleo will be able to offer leading white-labelled cannabis gummies to licensed producers from coast to coast.
 We believe their expertise, automated facility, and potential ability to scale positions them well to achieve operational excellence, foster long-term partnerships with established industry players, and become a collaborative partner in the Canopy Rivers portfolio.

 This is not an offer to sell or a recommendation to trade in any securities.
 This information is provided as of the date hereof.
 This document contains data obtained from third parties that Canopy Rivers has not independently verified.
-This document also contains forward-looking information within the meaning of Canadian securities law, including information regarding the expected size of the Canadian market for edibles, alternative cannabis products and gummies; Dynaleo’s plans, goals and future focus, including its receipt of a license from Health Canada and expected production capacity; Canopy Rivers’ belief that there is a supply gap for cannabis gummies and that Dynaleo has the ability to help close that gap, take a leading role in the Canadian cannabis gummies market, become a trusted manufacturer of cannabis edibles and fit within Canopy Rivers’ portfolio; and expectations for other economic, regulatory, business and/or competitive factors.
+This document also contains forward-looking information within the meaning of Canadian securities law, including information regarding the expected size of the Canadian market for edibles, alternative cannabis products and gummies; Dynaleo’s plans, goals and future focus, including its expected production capacity; Canopy Rivers’ belief that there is a supply gap for cannabis gummies and that Dynaleo has the ability to help close that gap, take a leading role in the Canadian cannabis gummies market, become a trusted manufacturer of cannabis edibles and fit within Canopy Rivers’ portfolio; and expectations for other economic, regulatory, business and/or competitive factors.
 This forward-looking information is based on certain assumptions.
 While management believes these assumptions are reasonable based on information available as of the current date, they may prove to be incorrect.
 Many assumptions are based on factors outside of Canopy Rivers’ control and actual results may differ materially from current expectations.
 Forward-looking information involves risks, including, but not limited to, the risk factors set out in Canopy Rivers’ most recent Management’s Discussion and Analysis and Annual Information Form which are available on Canopy Rivers’ website and at www.sedar.com.
 You should not place undue reliance on forward-looking information.
 Except as required by applicable law, Canopy Rivers assumes no obligation to update or revise any forward-looking information to reflect new events or circumstances.